Maria Jones 1957-2017

 Having the opportunity to learn about this special community continues to be a source of great pleasure and inspiration.
 My hope is that my grandchildren and beyond will learn the story of Cass County and will also be inspired by the people who lived and participated in this great Underground Railroad movement.
 As they make choices in their own lives, perhaps they will remember that once there was a community that chose to do what was right.
 May the story continue to be told.

 The Flowering cherry tree given to Mary Anne by students of Angling Elementary after their first performance of the UGRR Wax Museum at the Bonine House in May 2012.

 Shown is the extensive research Mary Anne did on the families, individuals and churches who were part of the Underground Railroad.
 Copies of dissertations and other reference material is also included.
-This will form the nucleus of the our UGRR Library and Research Room at Bonine House.
+This forms the nucleus of the UGRR Library and Research Room at Bonine House.